Last Updated on August 18, 2020

 The past decade has engendered the era of solar panels for home use.
 Homes and businesses across the country are transitioning away from a fossil-fueled electricity grid towards a clean energy economy, necessitated by emissions reduction targets in a time of global climate change.
-Amidst this period of energy reform, solar panel systems for houses are taking off at a remarkable rate.
+Amidst this period of energy reform, rooftop solar panel systems for houses are taking off at a remarkable rate.
 It’s time to give residential solar the credit it deserves.
 Learn everything there is to know about the booming residential solar industry in our list of home solar FAQs.

-Everything you need to know about home solar systems in 10 questions
+Everything you need to know about home solar panel systems in 10 questions

 1. How much has the price of solar for residential dropped in recent years?

 If you’re an optimist looking for feel-good statistics, the cost of solar electricity in the past decade is a great place to start.
 U.S. solar installation cost has dropped by around 70 percent over the past 10 years.
 In the last year alone, the residential market saw a five percent decrease in cost.
 There’s no question that solar has evolved from a cleantech commodity to a sensible home upgrade that millions of Americans are considering in 2020.
-Getting solar panels for your home is one of the smartest decisions you can make in today’s age.
+Getting solar panels on your roof is one of the smartest decisions you can make in today’s age.

 2. What is the difference between solar for business and solar for home use?